Find Trade Colleges

 Women make up 7% of the engineering tech majors at the school.

-Full Engineering Technologies at University of South Carolina - Upstate Report
+Read full report on Engineering Technologies at University of South Carolina - Upstate

 A rank of #4 on this year’s list means Francis Marion University is a great place for engineering technologies students working on their bachelor’s degree.
 Francis Marion University is a small public school located in the small suburb of Florence.

-Out of the 7 schools in South Carolina that were part of this year’s ranking, Benedict College landed the # 5 spot on the list.
-Benedict College is a small private not-for-profit school located in the city of Columbia.
+A rank of #5 on this year’s list means Benedict College is a great place for engineering technologies students working on their bachelor’s degree.
+Benedict College is a small private not-for-profit school located in the medium-sized city of Columbia.

 About 43% of the students majoring in engineering tech at the school are women while 57% are male.

-Claflin University ranked #6 on this year’s Most Popular Engineering Technologies Bachelor’s Degree Trade Schools in South Carolina list.
+With a ranking of #6, Claflin University did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
 Claflin is a small private not-for-profit school located in the distant town of Orangeburg.

-Full Engineering Technologies at Bob Jones University Report
+Read full report on Engineering Technologies at Bob Jones University

 Best Engineering Technologies Colleges in the Southeast Region